commerceblock/coordinator/README.md

-# Guardnode Coordinator
+# Coordinator

-Guardnode Coordinator implementation for the Commerceblock Covalence system
+Implementation of the Coordinator daemon, responsible for verifying the operation of Guardnodes in the Commerceblock Covalence system